 Creating a URL Coupon (Auto-Apply) in WooCommerce

-This is where WooCommerce coupon URLs come in handy.
+That’s where auto-apply coupon URLs come in.

 Creating a Pre-Scheduled Coupon in WooCommerce

-If you want more help creating your scheduled coupon, check out our tutorial on how to schedule a coupon in WooCommerce.
+If you want more help creating your scheduled coupon, then check out our tutorial on how to schedule a coupon in WooCommerce.

 Creating a Free Gift Coupon in WooCommerce